qubenix/qubes-whonix-bitcoin/1_electrumx.md

 2. Use Bitcoin's tool to create a random RPC password and config entry.
 Do not use the one shown.

 **Notes:**
-- Save the hased password (`9ffa7d78e1ddcb25ace4597bc31a1c8d$541c44f5d34044d532db47b74e9755ca4f0d87f805dd5895f0b36ea3a8d8c84c` in this example) for later to replace `<hashed-pass>` in examples.
+- Save the hased password (`9ffa7d78e1ddcb25ace4597bc31a1c8d$541c44f5d34044d532db47b74e9755ca4f0d87f805dd5895f0b36ea3a8d8c84c` in this example) to replace `<hashed-pass>` in later examples.
-- Save your password (`GKkkKy-GAEDUw_6dp32O7Rh3DhHAnYhBUwNwNWUZPrI=` in this example) for later to replace `<rpc-pass>` in examples.
+- Save your password (`GKkkKy-GAEDUw_6dp32O7Rh3DhHAnYhBUwNwNWUZPrI=` in this example) to replace `<rpc-pass>` in later examples.
 - Replace `<rpc-user>` with the information noted earlier.

 ```